 Blue Island Avenue is one of a handful of diagonal streets in Chicago, cutting southwest to northeast into the city center.
 Before the university was built it ended at Harrison Street; now it stops at Roosevelt Rd.
 Interestingly — and helpfully — the campus layout largely preserves the outline of the original thoroughfare.
 The gum you notice on the sidewalk only when you step in it.

 I’m pretty sure this is where 50 Blue Island Avenue once stood.
-Coincidentally, this spot is a few hundred feet from where Jane Adams’ Hull House now resides, having been moved from its original location during the UIC construction.
-Given that recently-arrived Italians constituted a major slice of the neighborhood that Hull House served it is almost impossible to think that Giuseppe and Grazia did not receive assistance from Adams.
+Coincidentally, this spot is a few hundred feet from where Jane Addams’ Hull House now resides, having been moved from its original location during the UIC construction.
+Given that recently-arrived Italians constituted a major slice of the neighborhood that Hull House served it is almost impossible to think that Giuseppe and Grazia did not receive assistance from Addams.

 I didn’t find Rocco and of course the building is gone, but I tramped around the Near West Side on a few Saturdays and came to know the area of town my great-grandparents called home.
 It grounded something for me, fleshed out another dimension of my personal relationship to the urban space.
 And set the stage for 1909.